terminusdb/terminuscms-docs/how-to/build-a-schema/use-the-json-editor.md

 ## Create a schema as JSON

-Now click on the pink-bubbles on the left pannel.
+Now click on the pink bubbles on the left panel.
 This takes you to the schema builder page.
 Select JSON view from the tab and you'll see your entire schema as JSON.

 <img src="https://assets.terminusdb.com/docs/schema-as-code.png" alt="TerminusCMS schema editor JSON view">

-If you click on the Edit button in the upper right hand corner, you'll be able to directly edit the schema.
+If you click on the Edit button in the upper right-hand corner, you'll be able to directly edit the schema.

 If you have no data in your database, it should be possible to freely